Swan Coastal Plain: Geology

 The Swan coastal plain is characterised by a series of sand dune systems, the Quindalup dunes, the Spearwood dunes, and the Bassendean dunes, which run from west to east (in increasing age) from the coastline to the major faults which form the eastern boundary of the plain.
 The plain is bounded to the east by the Darling Scarp, to the north by a subsidiary fault running north-west from Bullsbrook, and to the south by the Collie-Naturaliste Scarp.

 The Pinjarra plain lies between the Bassendean dunes and the eastern scarps.
 Early work on all three dune systems considered them to have been formed at differing times by the deposition of sands carried by wind (aeolian and/or by river processes (fluviatile).

 More recently, later authors have argued that these sandplains are mostly the product of in situ weathering.

 The carbonate material of all three dune systems has been completely leached, leaving dunes which consist solely of quartz sand.
 Within the Spearwood dunes, the yellow or grey sand may be several metres thick.

 The dune systems have been much studied, as the water retained within them supplies much of Perth's water needs.
 (See Gnangara Mound).

 Climate

-In the southwest of Australia, the Nyoongar seasonal calendar includes six different seasons in a yearly cycle.

-These are Birak, Bunuru, Djeran, Makuru, Djilba and Kambarang.
-Each of the six seasons represents and explains the seasonal changes we see annually.
-The flowering of many different plants, the hibernation of reptiles and the moulting of swans are all helpful indicators that the seasons are changing.

-The Nyoongar seasons can be long or short and are indicated by what is happening and changing around us rather than by dates on a calendar.
-Aligning Nyoongar seasons with Western calendar months can provide an overview of a typical year.

-This six season calendar is extremely important to Nyoongar people, as it is a guide to what nature is doing at every stage of the year, as well as understanding respect for the land in relation to plant and animal fertility cycles and land and animal preservation.

-The south west region of Western Australia was one of the first places on earth to experience the effects of human induced climate change, namely a significant decline in annual rainfall.

-The drying climate is expected to continue and exacerbate bushfires.

-The summer of 2021/22 has been the hottest on record, with many consecutive days over 40 degrees Celsius.
+The Swan Coastal Plain is encompassed within the greater Noongar region, and the traditional weather knowledge of the Noongar people identifies six distinct seasons in an annual cycle.
+These seasons, known as Birak, Bunuru, Djeran, Makuru, Djilba and Kambarang, are indicated by changes in local flora and fauna, and have spiritual and cultural significance.

+The region has experienced declining annual rainfall since 1900, and some of the lowest on record since April 2023.

 Ecology

+Southwest Australia is recognised as a biodiversity hotspot, including parts of the Swan Coastal Plain.
+In particular, the region between Busselton and Augusta in the south of the Plain is considered ecologically significant.
 The Swan Coastal Plain is a specific botanical province.